IanDCarroll/ScrumBucket/Daily_Scrum.md

  3. __Do I see any blockers that could prevent me from achieving the Sprint Goal?__
 ***

 ***
 __Sprint:__ 2
+__Date:__ 4/18/17
+ 1. __What did I do yesterday to help achieve the Sprint Goal?__
+  - Get basics of userauth completed
+  - An epic yakshave of rails on linux
+  - Blog about yakshave
+ 2. __What Will I do today to help achieve the Sprint Goal?__
+  - Fix bugs in userauth
+  - Style userauth if there's time
+  - add zip code if there's still time (unlikely)
+  - demo iteration to client
+  - Plan next sprint
+  - Retrospective of first team sprint
+ 3. __Do I see any blockers that could prevent me from achieving the Sprint Goal?__
+  - Any more snags like yesterday, then yes.
+We need to have this thing bug free to demo.
+Otherwise it'll be like going up on stage not knowing your lines on opening night...
+***
+__Sprint:__ 2
 __Date:__ 4/17/17